rafael-g-depaulo/r20-foundry/README.md

 ### Vue 3 R20

-**NOTE: The Vue 3 version is currently outdated and considered an advanced usage of Foundry due to it being a custom renderer.
+**NOTE : The Vue 3 version is currently outdated and considered an advanced usage of Foundry due to it being a custom renderer.
 Only try it out if you _really_ like Vue and are feeling dangerous!**

 Alternatively, there's another build of this system that supports using Vue 3 components (ES module build target) for character sheet templates.